CLEVELAND (AP) — The Cavaliers went back to college to get a coach.

 Beilein inherits a young Cleveland team that includes All-Star forward Kevin Love and point guard Collin Sexton, who had a strong rookie season.
 Cleveland's roster should get an upgrade in the draft and the Cavs are hoping for some more luck in Tuesday's lottery, where the winner will have a shot at Duke All-American Zion Williamson.

 Cleveland will have a 14 percent chance at getting the No. 1 overall pick.

-Cavs general manager Koby Altman said he wanted a "culture-driving" coach when he began his search last month for the team's sixth coach since 2013.
-The team spoke with numerous NBA assistants before sitting down last week in Ann Arbor, Michigan, with Beilein, one of the people said.
-The team has long been impressed with Belien as an offensive tactician, and they had a connection with him as he coached Cavs assistant general manager Mike Gansey at West Virginia.
+Altman said he wanted a "culture-driving" coach when he began his search last month for the team's sixth coach since 2013.
+The team spoke with numerous NBA assistants before sitting down last week in Ann Arbor, Michigan, with Beilein.
+The team has long been impressed with Beilein as an offensive tactician, and they had a connection with him as he coached Cavs assistant general manager Mike Gansey at West Virginia.

 Beilein also had health issues last year, undergoing a double-bypass operation in August.

 AP Sports Writers Larry Lage and Noah Trister contributed to this report.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports